 Social media is an excellent way to reach out to your customers.
-Your choice of social media platform will depend primarily on the profile of your clientele base.
+Your choice of social media platform will depend primarily on the profile of your clientele base Making a personal connection.
 Google Analytics can supply a great deal of information about the profile of the typical visitor to your site so that you can choose the right platform(s).

 When using social media, it’s important that you do more than simply market your business.
 In the same way that nobody likes a pushy salesperson, no one will want to engage with you if all your posts are advertising your products and/or services.

-Instead, you really need to engage with your customers on a more personal level.
+Instead, you really need to engage with your customers in on a more personal level.
 In order to do so, think about your business and the sector you work in.
 Are there any particular issues that worry or confuse people?
-If so, contributing a post about how to tackle this specific problem or answers to frequently-asked questions can do a great deal to show that you are interested in your customers’ lives.
+If so, contributing a post about how to tackle this specific problem or answers to frequently-asked questions can do a great deal to show that you are Making a personal connection with your customers’

 Apart from social media, are there any blogs or forums devoted to your business?
 Make an effort to make a contribution to forums and engaging with potential clients.
 If there isn’t anything in your field, then you should include a blog on your website.
 Well-written and -researched SEO content will bring more traffic to your site and increase brand awareness so your business will be the first one they think of when they need your services.